 For the casual look, a great point of reference is that 70s show.
 V necks, collar shirts, bright and warm autumn colours usually.
 Also, if one feels inclined to dress up as an icon of the 70s, may I suggest Elvis Presley?
 His look is so recognizable and a great example of the culture at the time, which was cool, cool, and extremely cool.

 Big hair and bright outfits are what the 1980s is basically about.
-From the colourful saturated work out outfits to the crazy power suits with padded shoulders of that age.
+From the colourful saturated workout outfits to the crazy power suits with padded shoulders of that age.
 It’s one of the most fun eras to emulate.

 The 1980s were known for their fitness craze.
 For women leotards, tights, legwarmers, wide belts, and elastic headbands and tracksuits made their way into popular culture.
 Richard Simmons is a perfect look for the male fitness look.
 Loose tanks and dolphin shorts with perhaps a fanny pack.

 Another iconic look can be found in the “Miami Vice look”.
-Suits with the padded shoulders, fitted casual pants, and bright colours.
-With the normalcy of women in the workplace, women also donned a signature of the 80s, the power suit similar to the men’s suit in Miami Vice, to show that women were men’s’ equal.
+Suits with padded shoulders, fitted casual pants, and bright colours.
+With the normalcy of women in the workplace, women also donned a signature of the 80s, the power suit similar to the men’s suit in Miami Vice, to show that women were men’s equal.

 A lot of the 80s casual clothes were neon colour, the parachute pants were also a huge trend and jean jackets which is still as popular today.

-One of the other memorable looks from the 90s were the Preppy look.
+One of the other memorable looks from the 90s was the Preppy look.
 Movies like “Clueless”, Hilary from the “Fresh Prince of Belair” and more, established this look in popular culture.
 With plaid as a staple, bright colours, and a neat prim look it made it easy for young girls to emulate.

 Hip Hop was rising in the 90s and the Hip Hop aesthetic was catching on.
 It was casual, baggy, easy to emulated and still holds appeal today.
 Tracksuits, t-shirts, baggy pants fuzzy hats, caps, bucket hats, and bright colours were at one end of the spectrum.
 On the other end is darker clothing, big jewelry, but still held the same element of baggy and casual.

 Grunge fashion was inspired by Grunge music and musicians like Kurt Cobain.
 The look was low-key and not at all flashy.
 With pieces of clothing from both genders, it was an androgynous look.
-Simple, clothing that does not emphasize the silhouette, flannels, and it was a laid-back style that still persists today.
+Simple, clothing that does not emphasize the silhouette, flannels, and it was a laid-back style that persists today.

 If there was anything wrong, please let me know so I can change it!
 Also, what era was your favourite visually?
 Mines was the 1920s!